There are various types of brushes and stroke techniques that artists use to create different effects with acrylic paint!

 Practice these techniques in your sketchbook!
 Use this as a reference when you are painting!

 Also note that these are all synthetic brushes!
 When I am shopping for brushes, I make sure the label says they are meant for acrylic paint but also that they are synthetic.
 Why?
-The bristles are soft, which make it ideal for painting with acrylic paint.
+The bristles are soft but still firm, which make it ideal for painting with acrylic paint.
 Also, the synthetic material can withstand the acrylic paint and allow for easy cleaning.

 How are brushes labeled?
 Sometimes it depends on the brand.
 Wouldn’t it be more interesting if brushes were called fun names like “Harry” and “Louie”?
 That way we’d all know exactly which one!
 Oh well.